 - Your online application form submitted with the $75 non-refundable application fee.
 Please visit www.cnuas.edu and click the "APPLY NOW" title bar in the upper lefthand corner to access the online application.

-- The essay (included in the online application), 3-4 paragraphs describing your career objectives and how you see a degree supporting them, and your readiness for an online degree program.
+- The essay (included in the online application), 3-4 paragraphs describing your career objectives and how you see a degree supporting them, and your readiness for a degree program.

 - Your professional resume

 - Official transcripts from any institution where you earned college credit and/or military service transcripts that you would like to be evaluated for transfer credit eligibility.

 A note: unofficial copies of transcripts may be used for the Degree Program Evaluation until the officials arrive.
 The unofficials will need to show the course title, the amount of credit per course, the credit unit of measure (in semester or quarter hours), the grade, the name and address of the institution.

 Please email or fax unofficial transcripts to me directly.

 - Optional items include professional certificates or diplomas, a manager's recommendation/reference letter or performance evaluation.

 The objective with the portfolio is to create for the Admissions Committee a well-rounded picture of yourself as a working professional and prospective online learning student.

 When your admissions portfolio is complete, The Admissions Advisor submits the information to the Admissions Committee.
 The faculty deans will review your transcripts and award any transfer credit.
 Based on your personalized Degree Program Evaluation, they will make an acceptance determination and outline your program, tailored for you based on transfer credit and professional background.
 CNU does not issue Prior Experiential Learning credit for years of workplace experience, but the committee does review the entire portfolio to determine the best program structure for each student.